pmem/pmdk/doc/libpmemobj.3.md

 **pthread_setcancelstate**(3) with **PTHREAD_CANCEL_DISABLE**) and re-enable it after.
 Deferring cancellation (**pthread_setcanceltype**(3) with
 **PTHREAD_CANCEL_DEFERRED**) is not safe enough, because **libpmemobj** internally may call functions that are specified as cancellation points in POSIX.

+If **libpmemobj** is loaded in a multithreaded user application as a dynamic shared library using *dlopen*, it has to be unloaded by a call to *dlclose* from the main thread.
+Otherwise a memory leak can occur.

 # LIBRARY API VERSIONING #